In the beginning

 Understanding and working with fertility

 I threw myself back into life in the UK, reconnecting with family and friends and making new ones.
-I started my therapy & coaching business again and this grew over the next 7 years.
+I started my therapy and coaching business again and this grew over the next 7 years.
 I was also introduced to networking, which has been one of the best ways to grow – not only as a business, but also as a person.
 It’s was a great business tool and one of the most fun and exciting things I’ve done.

 A little surprise